Ordering a celiac genetic test is a big step in learning about your genetic risk.

 3. Both arms are made by dad’s pages

 When the same gene appears on both chromosomes (or both ‘chapters’ of the ‘book of life’, it’s called homozygosity.
-This might have additional impact, e.g., in celiac it further increases the risk.
+This might have additional impact, e.g., it further increases the risk of celiac.

 An example where one parent (e.g., mom) has both genes to form the gluten binding dimer molecule: